AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 1. Specify the activity goal.

-   You are required to select a success metric to use as a goal for each activity.
+   Select a success metric to use as a goal for each activity.
 You can choose one of the [!DNL Target] conversion metrics or use a [!DNL Customer Journey Analytics] metric.

    ![Use a Customer Journey Analytics metric option under Goal Metric](/help/main/c-integrating-target-with-mac/cja4t/assets/goal-metric.png)